 Upon clicking on the 26 pages prompt, you see:

 While the title is the same on 26 pages, it’s nothing more than the pages of my blog that house the content.
 It’s not the actual blog posts or primary pages of my website.

 Another important part of your webpage’s head section is the meta description tag.
-This 160 character snippet is free advertising copy that gets displayed underneath your title content in the search engines.
+This 160 character snippet is a free advertising copy that gets displayed underneath your title content in the search engines.

 I’ve seen hundreds of websites that completely ignore this tag.
 It’s very easy to find in your source code:

-So, check to make sure it’s on all of your webpages.
+Check to make sure it’s on all of your webpages.
 More importantly, check to make sure you’re not duplicating it across multiple pages.
 Duplicating a meta description tag is not a search engine penalty, but it’s a very big marketing mistake.